Boardroom After Dark 2018

 ULI San Francisco’s Boardroom After Dark dinner series continues into its fourth season!
 We invite you to get up-close-and-personal with some of the most dynamic and engaging real estate and land use leaders who are making things happen in the San Francisco Bay Area.
 Join these leaders for an intimate dinner with only eleven other ULI members.
 This event is open to both men and women!

-Dinners are held between 5:30 p.m. – 8:00 p.m. in a private dining room at Il Fornaio, 1265 Battery Street.
+Dinners are held between 5:30 p.m. – 8:00 p.m. in a private dining room at Il Fornaio, 1265 Battery Street or The Barrel Room, 415 Sansome Street.
 This season’s dinners are scheduled for:

 Interested in attending?
 We’re looking for ULI members with:

 - A desire to learn from real estate business leaders and fellow ULI members in a small-group setting that fascinates discussion;

 - A keen interest in sharing ideas, best practices, and inspiration; and